SciBorgs/SciGuides/docs/projects/DifferentialDrive.md

 In this section, we're going to create PID and feedforward controllers to convert from desired speeds to voltages.
 ## Why We Use Controllers

 Before we dive into the code, let’s touch on why creating control systems are important for driving a robot.
 Ultimately, the motors run because they are given some voltage.
 Right now, we're driving using the `motor.set` method, which takes a speed.
-The CANSparkMax motor controllers have their own control systems that generate voltages based on speeds.
+The SparkMax motor controllers have their own control systems that generate voltages based on speeds.
 But those systems aren't tuned to your robot.
 They work pretty well when you just have a free-spinning motor, but your motors are on robots.
 They're in gear boxes and are weighed down.
 So if you actually want to accurately reach your target speeds, you need to have control systems that are tuned to your system.

 In this case, we're going to do that by making our own PID and feedforward controllers which we'll use to convert velocities to voltages, and then just feeding those voltages into our motors.
 ## Feedforward